Feujio/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## What each scripts do?

-* 0-alias: create an alias
+* 0-alias: creates an alias
+* 1-hello_you: prints `hello user`, where user is the current Linux user

 ## License